sjoerd-verhagen/barcelona-rental-analysis/index.md

 <img src="https://github.com/sjoerd-verhagen/barcelona-rental-analysis/blob/main/rents-1b2b.png" alt="Which districts give the best value for money" width="800">

-The results show that _Horta Guinardó_ and _Les Corts_ has the fewest listings, while _Ciutat Vella_ has the largest supply.
-Notably, _Sants-Montjuïc_ stands out as a balanced option for larger flats, offering a strong number of listings with relatively low rents for both one- and two-bedroom apartments.
+Reviewing the data on rents, apartment sizes, and listings across districts, some key points stand out. _Ciutat Vella_ has the largest number of listings but the smallest average apartment size, making it less attractive for space. _Eixample_ and _Sarrià-Sant Gervasi_ have similar average rents and sizes, but _Eixample_ carries the second-highest rents overall.

+_Horta Guinardó_ and _Les Corts_ offer low rents and larger sizes but suffer from very limited availability, which could make finding a flat challenging.

+Balancing these factors, _Sants-Montjuïc_ emerges as the best choice.
+It has a solid number of listings, relatively low rents for both one- and two-bedroom flats, and above-average apartment sizes.
+This makes it the most promising district to start searching for a spacious yet affordable rental.

 </details>